SIVASHANKARI04/State-Wise-Constituency-Seats-in-India/README.md

 **🔎 Key Features:**

+🧰 Tools & Technologies:

+Power BI: Used for data cleaning, modeling, and visualization.

+CSV Data Source: Raw constituency data processed and imported into Power BI.

+Data Transformation: Applied DAX measures and filters to enhance interactivity.

 Interactive visuals: Easily explore the number of seats per state through bar charts, maps, and tables.

 Clear comparisons: Identify which states have the highest and lowest number of Lok Sabha seats.